Hundreds sick in mass fainting at Cambodian factory

 "When one worker collapsed, others also fell sick," he said.

-H&M said it was investigating the faintings and said the government, local authorities and the U.N.'s International Labour Organisation had "not found any plausible causes so far."
+H&M said it was investigating the faintings and said the government, local authorities and the U.N.'s International Labour Organization had "not found any plausible causes so far."

-"The root cause of the mass faintings is difficult to establish," Håcan Andersson, a H&M spokesman, said in an e-mailed statement.
+"The root cause of the mass faintings is difficult to establish," Hcan Andersson, a H&M spokesman, said in an e-mailed statement.

 In July, H&M said that it was consulting state agencies, workers and independent factory inspectors to find out what happened at a different factory in Phnom Penh after about 300 workers fell sick.

-Some big Western brands have launched investigations into what non-governmental organisations say are more than 1,000 faintings this year by garment workers toiling for long hours on meagre salaries to help feed hundreds of thousands of poor rural families.
+Some big Western brands have launched investigations into what non-governmental organizations say are more than 1,000 faintings this year by garment workers toiling for long hours on meager salaries to help feed hundreds of thousands of poor rural families.

 A report in April by Reuters about a spate of illnesses at a factory producing footwear exclusively for Puma prompted the German sports brand to commission an independent inquiry by the Washington-based Fair Labor Association.